Press-ganged as a boy, Job Wright must learn how to live as a free man.

 “What’s toward here?”
 A new voice, crisp and filled with authority.
 Both pirates turned and stood that little bit straighter.

-The new man was fully dressed, unlike most of the pirates who wore naught but their breeches.
-His shirt might be splashed with crimson, but his face was clean, and he bore the appearance of a civilized man.
-A rapier was in his hand, and though it was coated in gore, Job could see it was a fine weapon.
+Most of the pirates who swarmed the deck wore naught but their breeches, but this new man was fully dressed.
+His shirt might be splashed with crimson, but his face was clean of war paint, and he bore the appearance of a civilised man.
+The rapier in his hand was coated in gore, but Job could see it was a fine weapon.

-“Noted, Mr. Dubh.”
+“Noted, Mr Dubh.”
 The man turned to Crook.
-“Mr. Cruikshank, you heard Captain Black’s orders.
+“Mr Cruikshank, you voted for each article in the chasse-partie and signed the whole.
 The survivors go to Port Royal to be ransomed.”
 He surveyed the corpses strewn around them, his lips pursed.
 “If there are any survivors.”

 “They’ll nae ransom this one—he’ll be hanged for a pirate.
 Let him die clean here instead of at the end of a rope.”

 “Mayhap.”
-Cold gray eyes alighted on Job, and he dropped his own.
+Cold grey eyes alighted on Job.
 “What have you to say for yourself, Judas Iscariot?”

 “I ain’t here willing,” said Job, his voice sullen.
 “Them Dons attacked my ship.
 Sank her.
 Took me and forced me to—” He swallowed, unwilling to put it into words, but he must tell this grim man something.
 “Forced me to work for them.”